 I set my intention before I even get downstairs, normally while getting out of bed.
 With my children, I wait for them to be ready and then we sit down, normally after breakfast and I ask them - 'What will be your intention today?'
 They may share, depending on the mood!
 (I do have teens).

 I have also put a little video for those of you that would like to show their children too, explaining what is involved.

 When Can I Use Them?

 Special events are a great way of really using the power of Intent.
-I used this for the return to school last year.
+I used this for the return to school (when my girls were in mainstream education).
 Both my girls were that mix of anxious and excited.
 So, before they headed off to catch the bus, we talked about what their 'intention' for the day would be.
 It kept those stressful last few moments at bay and actually gave them space to really think about how they wanted their day to go.

 What About At The End Of The Day?